Klondike Gold Mine

-Klondike Gold Mine was a roller coaster at Funland Hayling Island.
+Klondike Gold Mine was a steel roller coaster at Funland Hayling Island.
 It was previously installed at Drayton Manor Theme Park, and transferred in 2005.

 History

-The ride was originally installed at Drayton Manor Theme Park in 1984, where it was known as The Python.
+Klondike Gold Mine opened in 1995 at Drayton Manor Theme Park as a replacement for The Python, a roller coaster of the same model which operated from 1985 to 1994.
+Klondike Gold Mine was manufactured by Pinfari, and installed and themed at a cost of £750,000.
+The ride was themed to the American gold rush featuring trains modeled after minecarts.

-In 1995 it was refurbished and renamed to the Klondike Gold Mine.
 The ride was transferred to Funland Hayling Island in 2005, being replaced by G-Force at Drayton Manor, replacing a roller coaster already on site, and became one of the main rides at Funland.
 It was replaced by Crazy Mouse style ride called Runaway Mine Train (originally from Gulliver's World).

 In 2015, the ride was removed from Funland and was sold to Irish company Euroshow.
 In late 2018, the ride was sold again to Deggeller Attractions in the United States, becoming the only traveling coaster in the country to feature a loop.